-Monica Diaz serves as Vice President, Diversity, Inclusion and Wellness at ESPN.
-In her role, Diaz is the chief architect of the company’s Diversity, Inclusion and Wellness strategy.
-She ensures the organization maintains a contemporary, healthy and flexible work environment that enables employees to contribute to their fullest potential, in alignment with business priorities.
+In her role at ESPN, Monica is the chief architect of the company’s Diversity, Inclusion and Wellness strategy.
+She leads ESPN’s strategy to fully leverage the contributions of diverse constituencies in alignment with business priorities.
+She is also responsible for driving the continuous evolution of a healthy and vibrant work environment that enables employees to contribute to their fullest potential.